 Since all in Japan has to be different from the rest of the world, these two types of writing can also be used at the same time in some cases.
 This concerns situations where the space has to be efficiently used, like you will see in Japanese newspapers or magazines, for example.
 Both writing orientations are combined to optimize the space available and to designate distinct text elements.
 You will usually see horizontal text for headings or captions and vertical text for the main text.

-An extreme example of space optimization in Japan is the Tokyo metro station map where you can see text written vertically and horizontally to maximize the use of the space in order to fit in all the necessary information.
+An extreme example of space optimization in Japan is the Tokyo metro station map where you can see text written vertically and horizontally to maximize the space in order to fit in all the information.
 See picture below for a better idea of what space optimization means in Japan.

 Another common example where the Japanese combine both writing orientations is on their precious business cards.
 If you get the chance to exchange your business card with a Japanese, you will probably notice that his or her card will be written vertically in Japanese on one side, but written horizontally in English on the other side.

-The last example I want to show you about has to do with postcards and letters.
+The last example I want to talk you about has to do with postcards and letters.
 This one is not focused on optimizing the space, but it concerns different levels of politeness.
 If you already studied a little about Japanese culture, you probably know that the Japanese are extremely polite and their language structure focuses precisely on this aspect.
 This is why the use of vertical or horizontal text is so important in postcards and letters.
 Vertical writing is more formal, so if a postcard or letter is destined for a person older than you or your superior, it is more likely to be vertical.

 To sum up, you will probably see horizontal and vertical writings combined in: